 I find it easiest to think in terms of your default category, and how you can upgrade from there.

 The defaults are simple.
+6th, 7th and 8th graders race with their grade.
 Freshmen and Sophomores race in (surprise!) the Freshman and Sophomore categories.
 Juniors and Seniors both race in Junior Varsity.
 No one is in Varsity by default, because Varsity racers are freakishly fast.

 From there, it's an upgrade system.
 If your race history meets certain criteria and you want to race a faster crowd, you can petition to upgrade from your default category into JV or Varsity.
 For example, if you do really well freshman year, you can petition to race Junior Varsity as a sophomore.
 See section 3 of the NICA rulebook for details.